MatthieuALLIER/PLSISE/README.md

 ![graphfit](https://github.com/h-titouan/PLSISE/blob/main/img/graphfit.png)

 The active fit tab allows us to instantiate our model according to certain criteria.
 The user must first select the X variables for the training of the model and then select the target variable Y. In our case, the iris base is selected to learn a model with our four quantitative variables and taking into account our target variable including our different modalities.

+It remains to define the number of components desired for the model.
+The choices for this parameter range from two to four components.
+In our case, we have represented the model for three components.

+We thus obtain on the right hand side, the information containing the coefficients for each of our variables according to each modality.
+We also have the information on the values taken by our components according to each modality.

 ## Contributors